 This technique for locating the circle of circumpolar stars works in the Southern Hemisphere, as well.
 However, it’s trickier to star-hop to the south celestial pole – the point on the sky’s dome that’s at zenith over the Earth’s South Pole.
 Practiced stargazers in the Southern Hemisphere rely on the Southern Cross, and key stars, to star-hop to the south celestial pole, as depicted in the illustration below:

-The Southern Cross is circumpolar anywhere south of 35o south latitude; yet, in the Northern Hemisphere, it’s the W or M-shaped constellation Cassiopeia that’s circumpolar at all places north of 35o north latitude.
+The Southern Cross is circumpolar anywhere south of 35 degrees south latitude; yet, in the Northern Hemisphere, it’s the W or M-shaped constellation Cassiopeia that’s circumpolar at all places north of 35 degrees north latitude.
 (Scroll upward to the chart showing Cassiopeia at nightfall for mid-northern latitudes.)

 If Cassiopeia is circumpolar in your sky, then the Southern Cross never climbs above your horizon; and conversely, if the Southern Cross is circumpolar in your sky, then the constellation Cassiopeia never climbs above the horizon.